mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 if not filename: return
 ```

-ensures that the rest of the code inside this particular function will not be run, since there is nothing that can be done without a file name, and re next lines in the script will result in error messages without it.
+ensures that the rest of the code inside this particular function will not be run, since there is nothing that can be done without a file name, and executing the next lines in the script will result in error messages without it.
 Since there is only the one function in this script, a cancel emans the script will stop.

 Next a varible is set to the open file for reading: